-The target audience of my courses is researchers who need to evaluate the available evidence and generate new evidence to support decision-making.
+My teaching explores the conditions required for causal inference and the methods (study design, data analysis) to make causal inferences when those conditions are met.
+Because I am an epidemiologist, the subject-matter of my courses is that of medicine and public health, and my target audience is researchers and clinicians who need to evaluate or generate evidence to support decision-making.
 My aim is to help them develop critical thinking, problem-solving skills, and the ability to articulate sound arguments.